openedx/docs.openedx.org/source/educators/concepts/accessibility/best_practices_course_content_dev.rst

 background.
 Do not use color as the sole means of visually distinguishing an element or conveying critical information.
 If you must create images that contain text, make sure that the text has good contrast with the background.
 Images of text cannot be scaled or color corrected as effectively as HTML text.
-If you choose to override edX platform's default font colors, make sure that the foreground and background colors have `sufficient contrast
+If you choose to override platform's default font colors, make sure that the foreground and background colors have `sufficient contrast
 <https://contrast-ratio.com/>`_.